 Who Can Use Amazon Fresh?

-Anyone with a Prime membership — whether it’s paid or a free trial — is eligible to request access to Amazon Fresh.
+Anyone with a Prime membership, whether it’s paid or a free trial, can request access to Amazon Fresh.
 If you aren’t already an Amazon Fresh member, click here.

 You’ll get an email when Amazon gets your request, then another when you have been approved to use the service.

 Amazon Fresh is now available in more than 2,000 cities and towns, and the company says it will continue to expand this grocery service.

 If you’re wondering whether Amazon Fresh is available where you live, type in your ZIP code here.